eic/epic-prod/docs/RECO/24.06.0/index.md

             10x100 , Sub-directory or File Count:2
             18x275 , Sub-directory or File Count:2
             5x41 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:763
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:402
-                minQ2=10 , Sub-directory or File Count:333
-                minQ2=100 , Sub-directory or File Count:353
-                minQ2=1000 , Sub-directory or File Count:6793
             18x275 , Sub-directory or File Count:4
-                minQ2=1 , Sub-directory or File Count:8070
+                minQ2=1 , Sub-directory or File Count:4194
-                minQ2=10 , Sub-directory or File Count:9044
+                minQ2=10 , Sub-directory or File Count:4785
-                minQ2=100 , Sub-directory or File Count:10489
+                minQ2=100 , Sub-directory or File Count:5514
-                minQ2=1000 , Sub-directory or File Count:13133
+                minQ2=1000 , Sub-directory or File Count:7244
             5x41 , Sub-directory or File Count:3
                 minQ2=1 , Sub-directory or File Count:3695
                 minQ2=10 , Sub-directory or File Count:3264